rajeshdavidbabu/s3-file-concat/README.md

 ## Testing

 Currently, the testing setup is still pending, but as part of the manual testing process for different file types have been tested with the following test data present inside the examples folder.
-The test data consists of the the known possible file types user would like to append/concatenate/merge, the resulting appended file is also part of it.
+The test data consists of the known possible file types user would like to append/concatenate/merge, the resulting appended file is also part of it.

 This is my test data and the library handled.
 However, if you are really interested in testing its behaviour.
 Upload the [s3BucketTestFiles](https://github.com/rajeshdavidbabu/s3-file-concat/tree/master/example/s3BucketTestFiles) to your target bucket and run the [example/index.js](https://github.com/rajeshdavidbabu/s3-file-concat/blob/master/example/index.js) with valid aws config.
 Be sure to read the code comments there !!